RustScan/RustScan/README.md

 Although, if this breaks anything, please don't blame me.

 **Windows Subsystem for Linux**
-Windows Subsystem for Linux does not support ulimt (see issue #39).
+Windows Subsystem for Linux does not support ulimit (see issue #39).

 The best way is to use it on a host computer, in Docker, or in a VM that isn't WSL.